 before your code and:

 afterwards.
-Please use spaces rather than tabs with two spaces for indents in order to make the best use of the horizontal space available.
-Please use Python 3 rather than Python 2 (if you use Python 2, import and use the functional form of the print statement).
+Please use spaces rather than tabs with two spaces for indents in order to make the best use of the limited horizontal space available.
+Please also use Python 3 rather than Python 2 (if you use Python 2, import and use the functional form of the print statement).

 I am using Mathjax to format mathematics on this site and this facility is also available in comments.
 The initial and final delimiters for display equations are a backslash followed by [ and ]; for inline equations they are a backslash followed by ( and ).
 For example: